ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Initiate action:

 ~~~
-Connection := Preconnection.Initiate()
+Connection.Initiate()
 ~~~

-Before calling Initiate, the caller must have populated a Preconnection object with a Remote Endpoint specifier, optionally a Local Endpoint specifier (if not specified, the system will attempt to determine a suitable Local Endpoint), as well as all parameters necessary for candidate selection.
-After calling Initiate, no further parameters may be bound to the Connection.
-The Initiate() call consumes the Preconnection and creates a Connection object.
-A Preconnection can only be initiated once.
+If the Connection is to be established by calling Initiate(), it must have been created from a Preconnection object populated with a Remote Endpoint specifier, optionally a Local Endpoint specifier (if this is not specified, the system will attempt to determine a suitable Local Endpoint), and the parameters necessary for candidate selection.
+A Connection may only be initiated once.

 Once Initiate is called, the candidate Protocol Stack(s) may cause one or more candidate transport-layer connections to be created to the specified remote endpoint.
-The caller may immediately begin sending Messages on the Connection (see {{sending}}) after calling Initate(); note that any idempotent data sent while the Connection is being established may be sent multiple times or on multiple candidates.

 The following events may be sent by the Connection after Initiate() is called: